Skip to main content

 A half cadence ends a phrase with only the first half of an authentic cadence: the dominant.
 Compared to an authentic cadence, a half cadence feels very unresolved and is characteristically followed by a second phrase ending more conclusively.
 A deceptive cadence swaps out the tonic triad with a weak tonic substitute: the submediant—which, like the viio chord, has several scale degrees in common with the chord it replaces.
 Authentic and half cadences are extremely common, deceptive cadences much less so.

-This page titled 2.12: Phrases, Cadences, and Harmonic Function is shared under a CC BY-NC 4.0 license and was authored, remixed, and/or curated by Andre Mount & Lee Rothfarb (Milne Library Publishing) via source content that was edited to the style and standards of the LibreTexts platform; a detailed edit history is available upon request.
+This page titled 2.12: Phrases, Cadences, and Harmonic Function is shared under a CC BY-NC 4.0 license and was authored, remixed, and/or curated by Andre Mount & Lee Rothfarb (Milne Library Publishing) via source content that was edited to the style and standards of the LibreTexts platform.